Analysis | Let’s get ahead of it: A map of the early 2020 results by population, not acreage

 Here’s the acreage map again, for the sake of comparison.

 The stippled map clearly does a better job of conveying the relative weight of the vote in each county.
-It also makes it easier to pick out things like municipal areas (you can easily spot Denver, Dallas or Minneapolis, for example) as well as rural and suburban regions.
+It also makes it easier to pick out things such as municipal areas (you can easily spot Denver, Dallas or Minneapolis, for example), as well as rural and suburban regions.
 (Notice the light red around Dallas in the first stippled map above.)

 So there you go — some results, which will be updated over time as votes are counted.
 But if you’re looking for a map to hang in your house that accurately conveys a sense of what happened over the short term, we recommend the stippled versions above.